jdoleary/Spellmasons/docs/TasksCurrent.md

 - ## i18n / copy:
   - "suffocated!"
   - fortify: add "for one turn"

+## Unanswered questions:

+- How is it possible that the particle emitters didn't get cleaned up?
+How did castCards not finissh??

 ## Notify people when languages get finalized: